juzeon/poe-openai-proxy/README.md

 # The bot name to use from poe. `capybara` stands for `Sage`
 bot = "capybara"

-# Use leading prompts to indicate roles if enabled
+# Use leading prompts to indicate roles if enabled.
+You'd better disable it if you are using tools like https://github.com/TheR1D/shell_gpt
 # Example:
 # ||>User:
 # Hello!